University Quality Assurance Forum 2020

 Part I "Introduction on Panelists and their Issues"

-SATO Kuniaki ：Director, O?ce for International Planning, Higher Education Bureau, Ministry of Education, Culture, Sports, Science and Technology (MEXT)
+SATO Kuniaki：Chief Director for University Reform, Higher Education Bureau, Ministry of Education, Culture, Sports, Science and Technology (MEXT)

-SUGIMURA Miki ：Vice President for Global Academic A?airs, Professor of Faculty of Human Sciences, Sophia University
+SUGIMURA Miki：Vice President for Global Academic Affairs, Professor of Faculty of Human Sciences, Sophia University

 Part II "Summary Discussion"